-Our youngest learners learn that letters are pictures for sounds.
-They learn to listen for the sounds that make up words and to put them together to write words themselves.
 Phonics work that promote these skills is done daily in all junior classrooms.
-At this stage you will also find that your child learns to read and write words, called sight words or high frequency words.
-A growing repertoire of these words will speed up the reading and writing process, while other words still need to be sounded out.
+At this stage you will also find that your child learns to read and write words, called sight words, high frequency or heart words.
+For the majority of students a growing repertoire of these words will speed up the reading and writing process.

-In the first 3 years we use the Reading Rocket program which is a carefully scaffolded series of readers with increasing complexity and difficulty.
+At this point in time we are still also using the Reading Rocket program for our mainstream reading programme which is a carefully scaffolded series of readers with increasing complexity and difficulty.
 Each new reading level is celebrated until the child leaves the so called “colour wheel” behind.

 How can you help at home?